-Sea salt: A touch of salt helps to enhance the flavours of the tart crust while also helping to marry all the flavours together.
+Sea salt: A touch of salt helps to enhance the flavors of the tart crust while also helping to marry all the flavours together.

 White chocolate: Dairy-free white chocolate can be found in most large supermarkets and health food stores these days.
 You can also order online if you're not able to source it locally, iChoc white vanilla chocolate is delicious!
 You could also make homemade vegan white chocolate.

 Coconut milk: Thick full-fat canned coconut milk is refrigerated overnight in order to separate the cream (the part you want for this recipe) from the water.
 This is what creates a creamy chocolate ganache, that sets perfectly.

-Mint leaves: This recipe uses fresh mint leaves for flavour and colour.
-I prefer using real mint as opposed to mint extract as it creates a delicious realistic flavour and also gives the white chocolate ganache a wonderful minty green hue.
+Mint leaves: This recipe uses fresh mint leaves for flavor and color.
+I prefer using real mint as opposed to mint extract as it creates a delicious realistic flavor and also gives the white chocolate ganache a wonderful minty green hue.

-Dark chocolate: Make sure that the dark chocolate you use doesn’t contain any dairy (sometimes they sneak butterfat in there!).
-One of my favourite brands is Ombar dark chocolate.
+Dark chocolate: Make sure that the dark chocolate you use doesn't contain any dairy (sometimes they sneak butterfat in there!).
+One of my favorite brands is Ombar dark chocolate.

-Vanilla bean paste: As usual, I’ve included a touch of vanilla in this dessert.
-In this case, it adds a full rounded flavour to the dark chocolate ganache.
+Vanilla bean paste: As usual, I've included a touch of vanilla in this dessert.
+In this case, it adds a full rounded flavor to the dark chocolate ganache.

 Step 1: Bake the crust